-In addition to being an accomplished keyboardist, Yearsley has published two books about Bach.
+In addition to being an accomplished keyboardist, Yearsley has published three books about Bach.
 These books discuss the counterpoint technique as well as the history and cultural significance of the organ.
-His next book—forthcoming from University of Chicago Press—is about Anna Magdalena Bach and the role of women in early eighteenth century German music and society.
+His newest book is about Anna Magdalena Bach and the role of women in early eighteenth century German music and society.

 It was a time of both progress and constraint, Yearsley says, where women were permitted to enter the public sphere but in limited ways.
 Anna Magdalena was a well-paid singer when she met Bach in a small court in central Germany.
 Six months later, they were married, and she went on to have 13 children, manage a household, and contribute to Bach’s musical career— often at the expense of her own music making.